verespej/please/README.md

 `please` allows using natural language on the command line.

-It attempts to minimize the dependencies and maintenance required by:
+To minimize dependencies and maintenance requirements:
-1. Being implemented as a shell script
+1. It's implemented as a shell script
-2. Depending only on common command line tools
+2. It depends only on common command line tools

-However, it has one major _external_ dependency, which is the [OpenAI API](https://platform.openai.com/docs/overview).
+It has one major _external_ dependency, which is the [OpenAI API](https://platform.openai.com/docs/overview).
 This is how it goes from natural language to something we can execute on the command line.

 # Install